srimedhabc/Healthcare-Admission-Deposits/README.md

 Is there a significant difference in admission deposits between different hospital types and severity of illness?
 In other words, how do Hospital Type, City Code, severity of illness and Age influence admission deposits?

-**Please refer to the ipynb file in this repo for more details on code and the project**
+**Please refer to the ipynb file for more details on the project and code**